 Prior to beginning a career in counseling, I worked at tech startups and Fortune 500 corporations for a decade.
 This helped me develop a strong sense of professionalism, and also exposed me to the pressures of our modern working world.
 I've witnessed the impacts of stress, burnout, and discrimination.
 Supporting my colleagues in their struggles deepened my interest in pursuing a career helping others with healing and growth.

 I grew up in the Northeast, and have also lived in the Midwest and Mid-Atlantic, plus a brief time in Rome.
 I love exploring and learning about new cultures, but California has been my home since 2010.
-My favorite things to do include: walking, hiking, dancing, yoga, listening to music, painting, singing at the top of my lungs, cooking, baking bread, meditating and taking naps.
+My favorite things to do include: walking, hiking, dancing, yoga, listening to music, traveling, painting, singing at the top of my lungs, cooking, baking bread, meditating and naps.